wazo-platform/wazo-platform.org/content/uc-doc/contributors/provisioning/testing_new_sip_phone.md

     Note that you only want to have the most basic configuration here, i.e. only configure 1 line, with the right SIP registrar and proxy, and the associated username and password.

-10. _Do basic telephony services, like transfer, works correctly when using the phone buttons ?_
+10. _Do basic telephony services, like transfers, works correctly when using the phone buttons?_

-    On most phones, it's possible to do transfer (both attended and direct), three-way conferences or put someone on hold directly from the phone.
+    On most phones, it's possible to do transfers (both attended and direct), three-way conferences or put someone on hold directly from the phone.
 Do some tests to see if it works correctly.

-    Also at this step, it's a good idea to check how the phone handle non-ascii characters, either in the caller ID or in its configuration files.
+    Also, in this step, it's a good idea to check how the phone handles non-ascii characters, either in the caller ID or in its configuration files.

-11. _Does other "standard" features work correctly on the phone ?_
+11. _Do other "standard" features work correctly on the phone?_

     For quality auto-provisioning support, you must find how to configure and make the following features work: